The Davis Sisters: Origin

 In Philadelphia the Davis Sisters lived on 2227 N 6th Street at Susquehanna for many years.
 Later they moved to Cambrian Street near 13th street.
 They started singing in churches and on programs and became popular.
 Ruth developed their stage positions around a central microphone to achieve a depth to their combined voices.
 Their first recording contract was signed in 1947.

 Many local concerts were given at the "Met" Theater in Philadelphia.
 The Sisters always packed the house and were always late arriving.
 People would wait at the door for them to arrive.
 They would look for Alfreda because she always led them in their march to the stage to begin singing.
 Their live performances were awesome and they would "tear the house down".
 Ruth Davis had such a powerful voice that she could just start up a song without any introduction or gimmicks.
+Disclose the glory of her instrument, a huge, wide ranging metallic Contralto of great beauty and extraordinary power and force in squalling.
 When she would sing "Shine On Me", she would throw her handkerchief in the air: the crowd would be ecstatic and many people were slain under the Spirit.
 When Thelma would sing "Jesus", the crowd really responded enthusiastically.
 The Davis Sisters' attire was usually plain choir robes and in the early days they were only accompanied by piano played by Curtis Dublin.
 The Famous Davis Sisters were involved in the movement of the Capella quartet sound into female group singing with instrumental accompaniment.

-Their fellow artists typically praised their singing as spirit-filled.
-Ruth Davis' solos were also overpowering in their own way; her recordings of songs such as "Jesus Steps Right In" and "Too Close to Heaven" disclose the glory of her instrument, a huge, wide-ranging metallic contralto of great beauty and extraordinary power and force in squalling.
-The Davis Sisters attracted two great singers in their most fruitful periods to help fill out their sound: Imogene Green, who possessed a husky alto of great sensuous beauty and the phenomenal Jackie Verdell who replaced Green in 1955.
-She brought a mezzo-soprano of intense brightness and clarity to the group; few singers could match her in the mournful "gospel blues" genre; she would demolish churches with her renditions of "Lord Don't Leave Me" and "Following Him".
-The Davis Sisters also accompanied their singing with the rhythmic and sometimes spontaneous spirited choreography that other singers, such as Dorothy Love Coates and the Ward Singers later made famous; the Davis Sisters were heavily influenced at this time by Gertrude Ward, the organizing spirit behind the Ward Singers and a guiding light for gospel music in America.
-Ray Charles also modeled the sound of his backup group, the Raelettes, on groups such as the Davis Sisters and the Caravans.